-The Governing Body have read and follow KCSIE 2019.
+The Governing Body have read and follow KCSIE 2020.
 Further information regarding the key strategic responsibilities of the Governing Body and Headteacher are identified in Appendix 1.

 The nominated Governor for Safeguarding is Charlotte Wright.
-The nominated Governor takes a lead role in ensuring that the school has an effective policy that interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policy and structures supporting safeguarding children are reviewed at least annually.
+The nominated Governor will support the DSL and have oversight in ensuring that the school has an effective policy that interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policy and structures supporting safeguarding children are reviewed at least annually.
 Confidential information is not shared with Governors.